Zilliqa/zq2/docs/api/eth/eth_blocknumber.doc.md

 # Title

-eth_accounts
+eth_blockNumber

 # Keywords

-accounts
+block,number,count

 # Description

-Returns a list of addresses for the accounts owned by this client.
-Not applicable in Zilliqa 2.0 and thus returns the empty list.
+Returns a hexadecimal integer representing the most recent block this node has executed and knows to be final.

 # Curl